Echinocereus websterianus: Taxonomy

-It is very similar to Echinocereus grandis and may be the same species.
+This species was first described by George Edmund Lindsay was published in 1947.

 Distribution

 It is likely native to San Pedro Nolasco Island in the Gulf of California, though it may have some distribution in mainland Baja.
-It occurs on other islands in the Gulf of California, including Isla San Lorenzo Sur and Isla Las Ánimas.
+It occurs on other islands in the Gulf of California, including Isla San Lorenzo Sur and Isla Las Ánimas growing on rocky slopes at elevations of up to 350 m.
+The plant is found growing along Agave chrysoglossa, Mammillaria multidigitata, and Opuntia bravoana.

 Cultivation

 This cactus is easily propagated, but its slow maturation complicates cultivation.
 It fetches a high price due to its showy flowers.
 In cultivation, it should be watered regularly between March and October, and given a deep pot to ensure adequate drainage.
 Strong sunlight overwinter is necessary to ensure flowering.
 It requires a greenhouse in cold climates, as it can only survive to -5 C for short periods of time.
 It is very difficult to repot and shows handling marks with even a ginger touch.
 Instead it is preferable to simply cut off pups or the top of the plant and propagate those.